beet-software/dorm/docs/docs/reference/public-api.md

 type errors, Firebase SDK errors, and MySQL client/server errors.
 There is no single exported dORM exception base class.

 `HttpDatabaseException` preserves the HTTP status code, method, URI, and response body for non-success responses.
-Transport errors from the injected HTTP client are propagated.
+Transport errors from the injected HTTP client are propagated. `HttpIdentityLocation.none` and `HttpCreationCodec` configure HTTP creation responses for `DatabaseGeneratedIdSpec` entities; the response can provide a scalar identity or complete JSON data.

 See [Diagnose errors by layer](../troubleshooting/error-by-layer.md) for error handling and [Compatibility and release status](compatibility-and-release-status.md)